Chapel Hart: Music career

-Sisters Danica and Devynn Hart began singing together in 2014 with their cousin Trea Swindle.
-The three started busking by performing cover songs on the streets of New Orleans and eventually writing original songs as well.
-Danica Hart and Swindle began recording in 2016 under the name Hyperphlyy, and released the EP Made for Me (2016).
-They released the album Out the Mud in 2019, which featured Devynn, and was credited as Hyperphlyy.
-The trio also performed at music festivals around Louisiana, and in Innsbruck, Austria.
+Sisters Danica and Devynn Hart grew up in Poplarville, Mississippi.
+They began singing together in 2014 with their cousin Trea Swindle, busking by performing cover songs on the streets of New Orleans.
+Eventually, they began writing original songs as well.
+Danica Hart and Swindle recorded an extended play titled Made for Me in 2016 under the name Hyperphlyy.
+Then in 2019, they and Devynn released an album titled Out the Mud also under the name Hyperphlyy.
+The trio also performed at music festivals in Innsbruck, Austria, as well as Louisiana.
 They renamed themselves Chapel Hart, taking the name from a church in their hometown.

-In 2020, they were discovered by record producer Jeff Glixman, who is their manager and producer.
-This was followed by a standalone single titled "Jesus & Alcohol" in 2020, which featured ZZ Top member Billy Gibbons on guitar.
-They also shot a music video for the song, in which Gibbons plays the role of a pastor.
+Chapel Hart performed tribute shows to female country acts at Scoreboard Bar & Grill in Nashville, Tennessee, but were initially unsuccessful in securing a recording contract.
+In 2020, they were discovered by record producer Jeff Glixman, who began serving as their manager and producer.
+The same year, they released a single titled "Jesus & Alcohol", which featured ZZ Top member Billy Gibbons on guitar; he also appeared in the song's music video, playing the role of a pastor.
 T. Graham Brown and Deborah Allen also make cameos in the video, which aired on CMT after its release.
-Additionally, they sang background vocals on LeRoux's album One of Those Days in 2020.
+Additionally, Chapel Hart sang background vocals on LeRoux's album One of Those Days in 2020.

-CMT selected Chapel Hart as one of several artists for their 2021 "Next Women of Country" campaign, which promotes new and upcoming female country music artists.
-This was followed in 2021 by the group's second single, "I Will Follow".
-A music video was produced for the song, which aired on CMT, with Jackyl frontman Jesse James Dupree making a cameo appearance in it.
+CMT selected Chapel Hart as one of several artists for the 2021 installment of their "Next Women of Country" campaign, an annual promotion of new and upcoming female country music artists.
+The same year, Chapel Hart released their next single, "I Will Follow".
+A music video was produced for the song, which aired on CMT, with Jackyl lead singer Jesse James Dupree making a cameo appearance in it.
 Jennifer Hanson wrote the song with Savannah Keyes and Nick Brophy, the latter of whom co-produced it with Glixman.
 The corresponding music video began airing on CMT on February 5, 2021.
-Kevin John Coyne of Country Universe rated the song "A", praising the group members' singing voices while comparing the arrangement favorably to the works of SHeDAISY and The Chicks.
+Kevin John Coyne of Country Universe rated the song "A", praising the group members' singing voices while comparing the arrangement favorably to the works of SHeDAISY and the Chicks.
 A third single and video, "You Can Have Him Jolene", followed in March 2021.
-The song is an answer song to Dolly Parton's "Jolene".
+The song was inspired by Dolly Parton's "Jolene".

+In July 2021, the group announced a second studio album, titled The Girls Are Back in Town.
+"I Will Follow" and "You Can Have Him Jolene" both appeared on the album.
+Glixman also produced this album.
+Lorie Hollabaugh of MusicRow stated of the album, "Every song on the 12-track project centers around the universal theme of celebrating and empowering women in country music while reminding listeners that love, harmony, diversity, and unity can co-exist in our present world."
+Another single and video, "Made for Me", followed in 2022.